RYO0115/dotfiles/README.md

 After you checked this, please move to next section.

+Addition:

+Newest version of vim looks like doesn't support clipboard.

+In this case, please install vim-gtk3.

+	sudo apt-get install vim-gtk3

 ## How to Use
 You need 4 steps before using this dotfiles